Crucible of Terror: Distribution

 Crucible of Terror played in theatres in the UK on a double-bill with Lady Frankenstein, both of which carried X-certificates.
 The X cert prohibited the exhibition of the film to people under age 18.

 Although film historian John Hamilton writes that because 'the American market was already flooded with low-budget British films, Crucible of Terror was not deemed worthy of a US release and its failure was assured', film critic Gary A. Smith notes a US running time of 79 minutes, compared to the 91 minutes of the UK version, implying that there was an American release, which he places in 1972.
 As well, an American film poster shows that the film carried a theatrical M rating, which meant it was intended for 'mature' audiences, although no minimum age was specified as being 'mature'.
 There is no date on the poster, however, nor does it note whether Crucible of Terror was on a double-bill.
 (Note: the 'M' rating in the US was in use from 1968 to 1970, when it was replaced with the 'GP' rating.
 The poster in question is probably of Australian origin).

 The film was distributed theatrically in the UK in 1972 by Scotia-Barber and at unspecified dates in Australia by Filmways Australasian Distributors.
-It was also shown in theatres in what was then West Germany, as well as in Japan, Spain, Italy and Turkey.
+It was also shown in theatres in West Germany, as well as in Japan, Spain, Italy and Turkey.
 It has been released on VHS and DVD at least 12 times between 1985 and 2016.
 The film was retitled Unholy Terror for its initial release on VHS in the US.

 Reception

-Reviews of Crucible of Terror are largely negative, albeit with the occasional positive comment.
+Box office

+The film was a financial failure.
+Raven made no more films for Glendale.
+However, he got along well with Parkinson and they later made Disiple of Death together.